 This is important!
 Make sure to know the difference between the two.
-In general, memcached buckets perform better.
+In general, Memcached buckets perform better.
 However, this is only true when you store items shorter than 30 minutes.
-In addition, replication and rebalancing option aren’t supported.
+Besides, replication and rebalancing option aren’t supported.

 memcached buckets don’t have a persistence layer.
 Because of this, the least frequent accessed times are deleted when creating new keys.

 memcached buckets use a different storage system based on slabs.
 Memcache allocates space in chunks on demand.
 This process can be inefficient depending on your caching strategy.
 You can find detailed information within this article